tinkledoomhammer/some-notes/stackedit/Code/godot/gdscript.md

 Allowed "types" : `Byte` `Int32` `Int64` `Float32` `Float64` `String` `Vector2` `Vector3` `Vector4` and `Color`

 * usually faster than other arrays, but in the worst case they are a slow as untyped arrays
-* They lack convenience methods like `Array.map
+* They lack convenience methods like `Array.map(...)`
+* Usually much faster to iterate
+* Typed arrays are fairly fast on their own.
+The packed arrays are useful to reduce memory fragmentation for very large collections

+`Dictionary`

 ### Variables